Table of Contents

 - Pros and Cons of Semi-Moist Dog Food

-- Semi-Moist Dog Food vs Other Types
+- Semi-Moist Dog Food vs. Other Dog Food Types

 - Is Semi-Moist Dog Food Right for You?

-A Refresher on the Different Types of Dog Food
+Refresher on the Different Types of Dog Food

 Before we look at what is semi-moist dog food, here’s a quick refresher on the different types of dog foods you might be a little more familiar with.